Price based on lowest available cruise only fare for double occupancy. Subject to change at any time.

 Set sail from summer 2024 aboard the second Nova Class ship Silver Ray

-Get ready for Silver Ray.
-Silversea's second Nova Class ship arrives in summer 2024 and promises guests seamless destination connection.
+Discover Silversea's second Nova Class ship, Silver Ray, offering you seamless destination connection.
 Silver Ray mirrors every aspect of her sister ship, Silver Nova, including a pioneering, asymmetrical design and extraordinary use of glass in both public areas and in suite for uninterrupted views wherever you are!
 What's more, Silver Ray is one of the most spacious ships ever built, offering an exceptionally high space-to-guest ratio yet remaining nimble enough to offer purity in movement, as her name suggests.
 She is truly our ray of light.

 See The World In A New Light